 Planning on island hopping to the best Croatian islands?
 Croatia is one of the most beautiful countries in Europe.
-It is the perfect place to spend your summer vacations.
-The majority of visitors are fascinated by the beautiful beaches, the delicious cuisine, and Croatian wine, and inspired by the cultural and natural heritage.
+It is the perfect place to spend your summer vacation.
+The majority of visitors are fascinated by the beautiful beaches, the delicious cuisine, and Croatian wine, and are inspired by the cultural and natural heritage.

 However, there are a few other things that distinguish Croatia, one of which is its islands.
 There are many incredible islands in Croatia scattered around the Adriatic Sea, all of which offer something unique.
 Croatia has over 1000 islands, and among those, we have picked out the 15 best Croatian islands that are a delight for the sight.

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.
 Thank you.

 - ✈️ Find the best flights to Croatia with Sky Scanner

 - 💸 Get reliable travel insurance from World Nomads

 - 🏨 Find the best accommodations on Booking.com

 - 🐠 If you’d like a tour guide, here’s an awesome 5 Islands and Blue Cave Day Trip

 - ⛵ If you love the waterfalls, join this Plitvice Lakes Day Tour From Split